Tiago-Ling/JitterDemo/README.md

 # JitterDemo
-Simpler demo showing the jitter / "blur" problem in HaxeFlixel's rendering
+Simpler demo showing the jitter / "blur" problem in HaxeFlixel's and/or OpenFL rendering.

 ## Controls